Lentil soup: Varieties

 Lentil soup may include vegetables such as carrots, potatoes, celery, parsley, tomato, pumpkin, ripe plantain and onion.
 Common flavorings are garlic, bay leaf, cumin, olive oil, cardamom and vinegar.
 It is sometimes garnished with croutons or chopped herbs or butter, olive oil, cream or yogurt.
 Indian lentil soup contains a variety of aromatic spices.

 In Iraqi and Levantine cuisine the soup is seasoned with turmeric and cumin and topped with toasted, thin vermicelli noodles called sha'iriyya (شعيرية), and served with a lemon for squeezing.
 In the Middle East, the addition of lemon juice gives a pungent tang and cuts the heaviness of the dish.
+Rishta is a lentil and pasta soup traditionally made in Lebanon.
 In Egypt and throughout the Middle East, the soup is commonly puréed before serving, and is traditionally consumed in the winter.